St Hugh's College, Oxford: Present day

 Between 1998 and 2000 the Maplethorpe Building was constructed; the building contains conference facilities on the ground floor and student accommodation on the upper three floors.
 The building missed its planned opening date of summer 2000, meaning students had to be accommodated in B&Bs throughout Michaelmas term.
 In addition, a new main entrance was constructed at the back of the college on Canterbury Road.

 Between 1999 and 2000 the library was extensively renovated.
 It was reopened by Betty Boothroyd and was renamed after Howard Piper, a Maths student of the college who, shortly after graduating, died in a rafting accident.
 Mordan Hall, an older library, underwent a major refurbishment, reopening in 2007.
-It was renamed the Patrick Byfield law library, after a law student who made a significant financial contribution to the college.

 There are statues of both St Hugh and Elizabeth Wordsworth on the library stairs.
 These were presented to the college as gifts for its Jubilee in 1936.
-St Hugh carries a model of Lincoln Cathedral, which would have been very familiar to Elizabeth Wordsworth, and has his other hand resting on the head of a swan, probably the famous swan of Stow, although the swan is also a symbol of purity.
+St Hugh carries a model of Lincoln Cathedral, which would have been very familiar to Elizabeth Wordsworth, and has his other hand resting on the head of a swan, the famous swan of Stow.
 Elizabeth Wordsworth is depicted wearing her doctoral robes.

 St Hugh's College celebrated its 125th anniversary in 2011; a summer garden party was attended by over 1,200 guests.
 Aung San Suu Kyi sent a message to the college, saying "Happy moments are one of the pillars that keep the spirit uplifted during hard times.
 St Hugh’s and Oxford are inextricable from my happiest memories, those that I could draw on when the beauty of the world seemed dim.
 I so wish I could be with you at this very moment to relive old joys and to stir up new ones for the future.
 I would like to thank all my friends for the happiness we shared.
 To the present students of St Hugh’s I would simply like to say: Make the most of your time in this wonderful place."

 In 2012 the college was sued for allegedly discriminating against the poor by requiring evidence of funds for living costs.
 St Hugh's, which filed defence papers to the court, accepted barring the student on financial grounds, but claimed the measure was necessary to ensure students can complete their studies.
 The college eventually settled the claim, with the university promising to conduct a review of the Financial Guarantee policy.
 In September 2013, it was revealed that the university had decided to abolish the Financial Guarantee policy and replace it with a less restrictive 'Financial Declaration'.